KILTprotocol/kilt-node/pallets/pallet-dip-consumer/README.md

 The origin is created after the identity proof has been successfully verified by the proof verifier, and it includes the identifier of the subject, the address of the tx submitter, and the result returned by the proof verifier upon successful verification.

-## Calls
+## Calls (bullet numbers represent each call's encoded index)

 0. `pub fn dispatch_as(origin: OriginFor<T>, identifier: T::Identifier, proof: IdentityProofOf<T>, call: Box<RuntimeCallOf<T>>) -> DispatchResult`: Try to dispatch a new local call only if it passes all the DIP requirements.
-Specifically, the call will be dispatched if it passes the preliminary `DipCallOriginFilter` and if the proof verifier returns a `Ok(verification_result)` value.
+Specifically, the call will be dispatched if it passes the preliminary `DipCallOriginFilter` and if the proof verifier returns an `Ok(verification_result)` value.
 The value is then added to the `DipOrigin` and passed down as the origin for the specified `Call`.
 If the whole execution terminates successfully, any changes applied to the `LocalIdentityInfo` by the proof verifier are persisted to the pallet storage.